ssbb/tako/README.md

 | Conical springs | 34     |
 | Sliders         | 34     |

-You can obtain all of this on [deskeys](https://deskeys.io/) or other stores (PR's with list of stores are welcome).
+You can obtain all of this on [deskeys](https://deskeys.io/).
+Please read all the notes and warnings below.

 > **Note**
-> If you going to use DES domes then it's recommended to use Volcano springs.
+> If you going to use DES domes then it's recommended to get DES Volcano springs to avoid sping crunch.

+---

 > **Note**
 > Silencing rings are recommended.
 If you want the same travel as HHKB Type-S with DES housings and DES sliders then you should get #7 rings.

+---

 > **Warning**
 > You can't use original Topre sliders with this keyboard because of the housing orientation.
 It's done for a few reasons: for easier mounting and to avoid cutting domes piece by piece.
 Topre sliders only allow a single orientation of keycap mounting, so you'll end up with keycaps at 90 degrees.
 >
 > Actually, I am not using mounting holes between housings, but still prefer this orientation.
 It's only a limitation of the top plate, though, so if you need to use original sliders, feel free to rotate footprints and re-generate Gerbers (or ask me to upload them).

+---

+> **Warning**
+> I tested only with DES housings and used 14.7x14.1mm cutouts recommended by DES while original Topre often use 14.6x14mm.

 ### Assembled version